 During this course the student's responsibilities will increase.
-The student will rotate through different sites of respiratory care including but not limited to home care, sub acute care (specialty units), skilled nursing facilities, and health promotion and disease prevention.
-In addition, the selection of proper equipment according with age and patients condition will be covered.
-(4 hrs.
-Lab.).
+The student will rotate through different sites of respiratory care including but not limited to home care, sub-acute care (specialty units), skilled nursing facilities, and health promotion and disease prevention.
+In addition, the selection of proper equipment according with age and patient's condition will be covered.
+(24 hrs./wk. clinical practicum)